balapriyac/balapriyac/README.md

 # 👋 About me
 ▶ I'm Bala Priya, a developer and technical writer from India. <br>
-✍ I share my learning with the developer community by writing beginner-friendly programming tutorials.<br>
+✍ I share my learning with the developer community by writing programming tutorials.<br>
 📑 I regularly write tech tutorials on a broad range of topics including Python, Machine Learning, and Natural Language Processing.
 <!--
 ----